jameswjesso/mydigitalgarden/_notes/Research Notes/@hubermanBrainBodyContract2023.md

 This was a presenter practice.
 He asked the crowd to give him a body part, and he would share something he found fascinating about that body part.

-##### Body titled relative to gravity while accelerating feels good
+##### Body tilted relative to gravity while accelerating feels good

-He mentioned that there is s flush of satisfaction and rewards molecule when one is titled relative to gravity while accelerating.
+He mentioned that there is s flush of satisfaction and rewards molecule when one is tilted relative to gravity while accelerating.
 This is something mediated by the inner ear.

 This is insightful given my love of [[rollerblading]]